processone/docs.ejabberd.im/content/get-started/index.md

 ## Meet **ejabberd**, your superpowerful messaging framework

-This web site is dedicated to help you use and develop for ejabberd XMPP messaging server.
+This web site is dedicated to help you use and develop for ejabberd [](def:XMPP) messaging server.

 ejabberd has been in development since 2002 and is used all over the world to power the largest XMPP deployments.
 This project is so versatile that you can deploy it and customize it for very large scale, no matter what your use case is.